thornjad/unbroken/README.md

 The Arc icon theme is available at https://github.com/horst3180/arc-icon-theme

 ### Chrome/Chromium theme
 To install the Chrome/Chromium theme go to the Extra folder and drag and drop the arc-theme.crx or arc-dark-theme.crx or arc-darker-theme.crx file into the Chrome/Chromium window.
-The source of the Chrome themes is located in the source folder "OSX-Arc-White > Extra folder > arc-theme.crx.
+The source of the Chrome themes is located in the source folder "Unbroken > Extra folder > arc-theme.crx.

 ### Plank theme
 To install the Plank theme, copy the `extra/Arc-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.